phonedude/cs895-f22/assignments/frew/week-14-extending-edgi/README.md

 ### What are the status codes of the 9,144 paired mementos in the paper?

+75% of the paired mementos have a 200 to 200 status code.

 * read_edgi.py - extract URI-Rs and datetimes to feed into status code scripts
 * get_statuscodes.py - extract status codes from Internet Archive CDX that match the datetimes in the EDGI file
     * output: statc_merge.txt